Hydrogeology Field Camp

 • Field notebook (waterproof recommended)

-• Laptop with QGIS and Excel installed
+• Laptop with QGIS (free and open-source) and Microsoft Excel (available free to UF students through Microsoft 365) installed

 • Appropriate field clothing and footwear